abk9778singha/travel-recommend-guide/README.md

 This is an travel recommendation app built using React, JavaScript and CSS for styling.
 It suggests users different places of travel based on their selected choice.

  Features -
-- User can choose amongst 3 genres of travel namely wildlife ,religious and cultural
+- Users can choose amongst 3 genres of travel namely wildlife ,religious and cultural.
 - When the user clicks on one category, display a list of items in that category with its details.
-- Description and ratings for each selected choice
+- Description and ratings for each selected choice.
-- Display the name of the emoji on input in the search box.

 ## Screenshots -